Symmetry topological field theory and non-abelian Kramers-Wannier dualities of generalised Ising models

 \subsection{Brane boundaries}

 We described above the concept of gluing boundary.
-This is the type of boundary that appears when cutting manifolds into pieces; or conversely, the type of boundary along which cobordisms are glued.
+This is the type of boundary that appears when cutting manifolds into pieces; or conversely, the type of (parametrised) boundary along which cobordisms are glued via choices of gluing maps.
 Furthermore, we explained how to compute the vector space a Turaev--Viro--Barrett--Westbury theory assigns to such a gluing boundary via the introduction of a cell decomposition.
-We shall now introduce the concept of \emph{brane boundary}.
-If one regards gluing boundary components as being \emph{spacelike}, one can regard brane boundary components as being \emph{timelike}.
-The question is whether the theory can be extended to such a brane boundary while remaining topological.
+We shall now introduce the concept of \emph{brane boundary}.\footnote{Depending on the context, such boundaries are also referred to in the literature as `physical', `end-of-the-world', `coloured' or `free' boundaries.} The question is whether the theory can be extended to such a brane boundary while remaining topological.
 Crucially, this means that given a manifold with a non-empty brane boundary but an empty gluing boundary, a theory $\mc Z_\mc C$ would still assign a complex number to it interpreted as $\mc Z_\mc C(\varnothing \to \varnothing)(1)$.
 In the same vein, we interpret a manifold with a disjoint union of a non-empty brane boundary and a non-empty gluing boundary $\Sigma$ as a cobordism $\varnothing \to \Sigma$.
 These are the cobordisms we want to compute the topological invariants of.